-Several decades experience testing components for medium, high and ultra-high power networks have offered valuable insight into issues of quality and performance.
-This edited contribution to INMR by Bas Verhoeven of Kema Labs in the Netherlands focuses on testing cables and accessories and provides an outlook for surge arresters.
+Decades of experience in laboratory testing of components for medium, high and ultra-high power networks have offered insight into issues of quality and performance.
+This edited 2019 contribution to INMR by Bas Verhoeven of KEMA Labs focused on testing cables and accessories and also provided an outlook for surge arresters.

 Cables: Type, Pre-qualification & Commission Testing

 International standards for testing at medium, high and ultra-high voltages include 3 distinct groups of tests.
 The first is type testing intended to verify design and manufacturing.
 Testing a cable system comprised of the cable and accessories such as joints and terminations (open-air, SF6 or oil plug-in) takes place in a laboratory with various electrical tests followed by heat cycle tests that simulate the loading pattern under normal use.
 Testing non-electrical properties of cable materials is also part of a type test.

-The second group – pre-qualification testing – is only applicable to high and ultra-high voltage cables.
+The second group, i.e. pre-qualification testing, is only applicable to high and ultra-high voltage cables.
 After successful completion of type testing, the cable is installed under realistic outdoor conditions that mimic normal installation methods, including being buried directly in the ground and with some sections installed in tunnels.
 A voltage of 1.7 Uo is applied to the cable and 180 heating cycles are applied, one every 2 days.
 A pre-qualification test lasts one year.

 The third group is commissioning testing of a newly installed cable system.
 After installation in the field, the cable is energized to e.g. 1.7 Uo for one hour to detect possible errors in workmanship.